npworkcode/Terraform_Deployment_Using_Azure_Pipelines/README.md

 # Terraform_Deployment_Using_Azure_Pipelines
-Use Terraform Tasks to deploy an AppService, AppService Plan, NSG, Subnet and Resource Group to Azure using Azure Pipelines
+Use Terraform Tasks to deploy a Virtual Machine, an AppService, NIC, AppService Plan, Network Security Group, Subnet and Resource Group to Azure using Azure Pipelines